8176135/bad-x86-OS/README.md

 `make run` to run the CPU, requires `qemu-system-i386`, `gcc` and 32 bit stuff for `ld` (Whatever is needed to run this: `ld -m elf_i386`).
 And `nasm`

+Default run will start multiple processes to test process switching.
+Look in `OS_Start` and comment out the OS_Creates for `counter_main`, and uncomment the `memory_wipe_main` line to test memory allocation algorithm
+(You can have both running, but it will be difficult to see what memory_wipe_main outputted)

 `make debug` to automatically attach gdb debugger.
 Beware that it will randomly lie to you, in both 16 bit and 32 bit mode.

-Rex
+`make clean` to remove compiled files, sometimes needed otherwise things might bug out Rex